Renad0Alhejaili/Fire-Alarm/README.md

 # Fire Alarm System Using Arduino

 ## Overview
 This project is about creating a fire alarm system using an Arduino board.
-The goal is to detect fire through temperature and smoke sensors and trigger an alarm using a buzzer and an LED.
+The goal is to detect fire through flame and smoke sensors and trigger an alarm using a buzzer and an LED.
 The system is simple and provides a basic fire safety solution.

 ---